senthalan2/react-native-pdf-annotation/README.md

 ### Step 12

 That's it!
-We have integrated PDF Annotation in iOS.
+We have integrated PDF Annotation in iOS using MuPdf.
 Now, clean the build folder and erase derived data.

 ##### Clean the Build Folder: